asteriosk/web/index.md

 </p>

 <p>
 Before joining TU Delft, I spent a year with the <a href="https://icn.sap.com">SAP Innovation Center</a> in Berlin, working on scalable architectures for machine learning inference and training.
 Before SAP, I was a postdoc at the <a href="http://www.dima.tu-berlin.de/menue/database_systems_and_information_management_group/?no_cache=1">database systems group</a> in TU Berlin, headed by <a href="https://www.dima.tu-berlin.de/menue/staff/volker_markl/">Volker Markl</a>.
 I received my PhD from <a href="http://www.inria.fr/saclay/">INRIA Saclay</a> &amp; <a href="http://www.u-psud.fr" >Universite Paris-Sud</a> in 2013, supervised by <a href="http://www-rocq.inria.fr/~manolesc/">Ioana Manolescu</a>.
 Prior to that, I was a member of the High Performance Computing systems Lab (<a href="http://grid.ucy.ac.cy">HPCL</a>), at the University of Cyprus, working with <a href="http://www.cs.ucy.ac.cy/~mdd/">Marios Dikaiakos</a>.
 </p>

 <p>
-I work in the broad area of scalable data management; more specifically on analytics, stream processing, Cloud computing, transactions and data integration.
+I work in the broad area of scalable data management, and more specifically on data analytics, stream processing, Cloud computing, distributed transactions and data integration.
 </p>

 <p>